redhat-et/kuadrant-llm-integration/README.md

 ### 1. Bootstrap Environment

-Begin with 🏁 **[Bootstrapping a Kube cluster](./bootstrap/kubernetes-setup/README.md)** to setup the base Kubernetes environment with Gateway API and vLLM.
+Begin with 🏁 **[→ Bootstrapping a Kube cluster](./bootstrap/kubernetes-setup/README.md)** to setup the base Kubernetes environment with Gateway API and vLLM.

 **Options:**